 - If your planned exercise involves your hands, then wear proper protective gloves.

 - Monitor your blood glucose level before and after exercising and take necessary correction.

 - Examine your feet before and after exercise to find any sours in the skin.

-- During exercising, if you feel any discomforts stop doing and continue doing next day.
+- During exercise, if you feel any discomforts, stop doing and continue doing the next day.

 Benefits of Diabetes exercise - physical activity

-- Helps lower your blood-glucose level, measuring your blood glucose level before and after exercise will be a great motivation for you.
+- Helps lower your blood glucose level, measuring your blood glucose level before and after training will be an excellent motivation for you.

 - Reduces your body fat and improve your body’s ability to use insulin.

-- Lowers your risk for heart disease and stroke.
+- It lowers your risk for heart disease and stroke.